-- Expanding the network of schools and programs that we serve.
-Almost 90,000 classrooms and local nonprofits have signed up with First Book, with new programs joining every day.
+Expanding the network of schools and programs that we serve.
+Over 135,000 classrooms and local nonprofits have signed up with First Book, with new programs joining every day.

 - Expanding the resources we offer.
 In addition to books for young readers, First Book provides high-quality books on college preparation; healthy eating and exercise; anti-bullying; science, technology, engineering and math (STEM); diversity, and many other topics, as well as bilingual titles and resources.

 - A recognized leader in the field.
 First Book has been highlighted in case studies and lectures at top MBA programs, including Wharton, Stanford, Yale, and Columbia.
 First Book’s model and impact have also been featured at the World Economic Forum in Davos, Switzerland.

 - Efficient and frugal.
 97% of First Book's revenue goes directly to providing new books to kids in need.